New Subway owner preserves cottage-like décor

 Since purchasing the store, Weishar has joined the Cottage Grove Chamber of Commerce.

-“So far everybody in the community has been really friendly,” Weishar said.
+“So far everybody in the community has been really friendly,” he said.
 “Everybody introduces themselves when they come in.
 I’m really happy that I bought this location.”

 Weishar said that eventually, Subway will have him remodel the location, but he plans to preserve the cottage-like design.